The ChurchWest Team

 While grants can fund physical security improvements, church leaders must also think holistically about risk management and insurance.
 Enhancing security isn’t just about cameras and locks – it also involves having policies, training, and coverage in place to respond if an incident occurs.
 Two important insurance coverages relevant to church security are Security Operations Liability and Traumatic Incident Response coverage.

-Security Operations Liability Coverage: protects the church and members of its security team from lawsuits or liability arising out of security activities.
+Security Operations Liability Coverage protects the church and members of its security team from lawsuits or liability arising out of security activities.
 For example, if a volunteer security team member must physically intervene in a disturbance and someone is injured or claims emotional distress, this coverage can help shield the church from legal and financial fallout.

 Beyond insurance, comprehensive risk management for church security includes developing policies and training your team.
 A clear security plan or manual that covers topics like how to handle disruptive individuals, lock-down procedures, evacuation routes, medical emergencies, and communication during a crisis.